Non-classical Tauberian and Abelian type criteria for the moment problem

 We first note that it suffices to prove \Cref{thm:(in)determinacy-density}\ref{item-1:thm:(in)determinacy-density} under the assumption that $\nu(dx) = \nu(x)dx$ such that

 This is because establishing the result in this case allows us to apply it to the probability density

 which is the density of the so-called stationary-excess distribution of $\nu$ (of order 1), and whose moment determinacy implies the moment determinacy of $\nu$, see~\cite[Section 2]{berg:2004a}.
-Hence, we suppose that there exist constants $A', C' > 0$ such that
+Hence, we suppose that there exist constants $A', C' > 0$ such that, for all $x \geq A'$,

-for $x \geq A'$.
-Without loss of generality we can replace $G_*(x)$ by $G_*(x) - x$, since the addition of linear functions does not affect the asymptotically parabolic property or the other conditions of the Theorem.
+Without loss of generality we can replace $G_*(x)$ by $G_*(x) - x$, since the addition of linear functions does not affect the asymptotically parabolic property or the other conditions of the theorem.
 Hence we may assume that there exist constants $A, C > 0$ such that, for all $x \geq A$,